Home / Health Insurance / Articles / First Aid / Spider Bites: Symptoms and Treatments

 Symptoms of SB can appear immediately or up to several hours after the bite.

-If you've been bitten by a spider, it's important to know when to seek medical attention.
+If a spider has bitten you, it's important to know when to seek medical attention.
 Here are a few signs that the bite may be serious.

 The bite is getting larger or more painful